gusgus5000/canvas-api-cli/README.md

 - Ensure you're enrolled in active courses
 - Check that your account has proper permissions
 - Some institutions may restrict API access

+### File Upload Issues
+- Check file size (max 500MB by default)
+- Ensure file path is correct
+- Verify you have read permissions for the file
+- Check course upload permissions

 ## Development